github/developer.github.com/content/guides/best-practices-for-integrators.md

   or client ID, wait at least one second between each request.
 * Requests that create content which triggers notifications, such as issues, comments and pull requests, may be further limited.
 Please create this content at a reasonable pace to avoid further limiting.
-* When you have been limited, wait the number of seconds specified in the `Retry-After` header.
+* When you have been limited, wait the number of seconds specified in the `Retry-After` response header.

 We reserve the right to change these guidelines as needed to ensure availability.